U.N., Russian officials met to discuss Black Sea grains deal | Law-Order

 Moscow has indicated that it could quit the deal, set to expire on Nov.
 19, if progress is not made on its concerns.
 Russia suspended its participation for four days last month in response to a drone attack on Moscow's fleet in Crimea that it blamed on Ukraine.
 Kyiv has not claimed responsibility and denies using the grain programme's security corridor for military purposes.

 U.N. aid chief Martin Griffiths, who heads talks on Ukrainian exports, and senior U.N. trade official Rebeca Grynspan, met with Russia's Deputy Foreign Minister Sergei Vershinin at the U.N. office in Geneva, the international body said.
-In a statement following talks, the U.N. said the officials continued consultations on the July deal, adding that the discussions included updates on progress made in facilitating the unimpeded export of food and fertilizers from Russia to global markets.
+In a statement following talks, the U.N. said the participants discussed the July deal and held constructive talks on its continuation.

+"Participants also remain engaged in the implementation of the Black Sea Grain Initiative and held constructive discussions on its continuation," the U.N. said.
+The talks included updates on progress in facilitating the unimpeded export of food and fertilizers from Russia to global markets, according to the statement.

 "The U.N. remains committed to address the global fertilizer market crunch where farmers, especially smallholder farmers from the developing world, are priced out of production due to high input costs," the U.N. said.
 "The world cannot afford to let global fertilizer accessibility problems become a global food shortage, therefore the U.N. calls on all actors to expedite the removal of any remaining impediments to the export and transportation of fertilizers to countries most in need."